WILD BUCK AMERICAN RYE WHISKEY

 4: SECOND DISTILLATION

-In the second distillation, the “low wines” are pot-distilled slowly for 16 hours, creating the Hearts Cut – the bit that the distiller wants to preserve.
+In the second distillation, the “low wines” are pot-distilled slowly for 16 hours, creating the Hearts Cut – the bit the distiller wants to preserve.
 The ABV of the liquid from the second distillation is 100% to 150% (High-Proof) – producing the Rye Whiskey and Moonshine.

 whiskey process - step 5 - barreling